Disability on TV – the UK experience

 In 2016 Channel 4 launched its ‘Year of Disability’, pledging through its 360?
 Diversity Charter to showing diversity at every level, not just within the organisation, but also involving those who contribute to content.
 Its recently published report highlights some of the individual success stories of the last few years.
 For example, in 2016 it doubled the number of people with disabilities appearing in over 20 of its biggest programs.

 And, importantly, representation isn’t always about superhuman achievement or being a victim of circumstance.

-“It’s important for society in general to see a disabled person just living their life like they would normally,” says Amy Conachan, currently starring as a science teacher in the Channel 4 drama, Hollyoaks.
+“It’s important for society, in general, to see a disabled person just living their life as they would normally,” says Amy Conachan, currently starring as a science teacher in the Channel 4 drama, Hollyoaks.